Review: Foresight 4 VCT

 Please remember capital is at risk.
 VCTs are high risk investments and are not suitable for everyone.
 Investors should not invest money they cannot afford to lose.
 Tax benefits depend on individual circumstances and tax rules can change.

-The initial charge (normally 5.5%) is 1.5% through Wealth Club, including an early bird saving to 30 November.
+The initial charge (normally 5.5%) is 2.5% through Wealth Club.
 Existing Foresight 3 and Foresight 4 investors benefit from a further loyalty saving of 0.5%.

 Foresight also levies a performance fee of 15% of dividends paid to shareholders.
 For Foresight to take this fee, the NAV must exceed 108.5p.
 However, if a dividend is paid the hurdle increases by the amount of the dividend.
 For instance, if a 5p dividend is paid the new hurdle is 113.5p.
 Currently, the NAV is well short of the hurdle.